Back to School Tips for Teens Entering High School

 To discover more insights, information and practical tools and tips about helping children develop independence and responsibility, listen to a one-hour recording of a live workshop called, “Serve Up Some Wings So Children Can Leave The Nest.”
 Click here to order.

 The process of preparing a child to “leave the nest” actually begins the day the child is born.
 It is your job as the parent to teach the appropriate skills at each child developmental stage.
 Let toddlers take baby steps and fall occasionally.
 Be there to guide them.
 Let preschoolers explore and ask “Why?”
 Teach young children social skills.
 Teach school-age children self-care, self-responsibility and self-discipline.
 Then use the high school years to prepare your teen for independent living, decision-making and conflict resolution.

-If you want less stress, more ease and to feel confident in your parenting, sign up for the FREE 30-Day Challenge.
+If you want less stress, more ease and to feel confident in your parenting, sign up for the 7 Keys to Parenting Success ebook.
 You will get additional insights, information and practical tools and tips on how to build a strong relationship with your teen or older child by learning the Universal Blueprint® Effective Response Formula and getting personalized support for applying it to the challenges you face.
-Sign up for the FREE 30-Day Challenge now.
+Sign up for the 7 Keys to Parenting Success free ebook now.